Jefferson City, Missouri: Healthcare

-Jefferson City is home to SSM Health St. Mary's Hospital which has 154 beds.
+Jefferson City is home to SSM Health St. Mary's Hospital, which has 154 beds.
+Capital Region Medical Center, an affiliate of University of Missouri Health Care, is located in the city.

 Notable people

 Sister city

 Jefferson City is the sister city to the German city of Münchberg.
 Around 200 years ago, settlers from Münchberg founded a neighborhood south of downtown Jefferson City, which is still known as "Old Munichburg".